nxp-imx/imx-smw/Documentations/user_guide/tpm2/tpm2_tool_user_guide.md

 <a href="https://tpm2-tools.readthedocs.io/en/latest/man/common/tcti/">tpm2-tool TCTI Configuration</a>.

 # Limitations

+The current implementation targets the TPM 2.0 Automotive Thin Profile as defined in the TCG specification.

 The ELE Secure Enclave has the following limitations when used with TPM2:
  - The TPM2_EvictControl allowing to convert a transient object into a